 Hundreds Of Fun ExercisesThe short drills shown above are a few Ab Revolution retraining drills.
 There are hundreds more.
-Try the workshops, and get the new expanded third edition book The Ab Revolution No More Crunches!
-No More Back Pain!
-The book has two parts.
+Try the workshops, and get the new FOURTH edition book The Ab Revolution No More Crunches!
+No More Back Pain! (the eBook works better than the Kindle - if you are a Kindle experet, contact me so we can make the Kindle edition great too - Amazon's software makes some photos not show up in some readers).
+In any format you chooise, eeBook or print, or Kindle, the book has two parts.
 The first shows how to reposition to neutral spine.
 No exercises needed to fix pain.
 The second part is all the fun you can have getting in shape using this concept.

-Don't Tilt or Stick Your Hip Out In Back
+Don't Tilt or Stick Your Hip Out Far In Back

-The problem is that people hear they need a small inward curve, so they make a big one by tilting their pelvis so that the hip tilts forward in front and the behind sticks out in back.
+People hear they need a small inward lumbar curve, so they make a big one by tilting their pelvis so that the hip tilts forward in front and the backside sticks out in back.
 You can see this unhealthy practice in many fitness publications, videos, and gyms.
 Some people visualize the proper pelvic angle by thinking of a bucket full to the top with water.
 Hold the bucket upright and vertical so the water doesn't spill out, not tilting forward.

 Don't Lean / Tilt / Slouch Your Upper Body Backward